pluginsGLPI/datainjection/README.md

 Data to be imported using the plugins are:

-- inventory data,
+- inventory data (except softwares and licenses),
-- management data,
+- management data (contract, contact, supplier),
-- configuration data.
+- configuration data (user, group, entity).

 ## Français